kaosmicadei/road-rust/README.md

 # road-rust
-Some small projects in Rust
+Some small projects/experiments I use to learn and explore Rust.

+Those are far from production code.